 14. Purple Radish

-This root vegetable ranges in flavor from mild to spicy, depending on when it is grown and harvested.
+Purple radish is a root vegetable that ranges in flavor from mild to spicy, depending on when it is grown and harvested.

 • Purple radish is available year-round, but especially in the winter and spring.